Geetha63/MS-Teams-Scripts/GuestRestrictionForGivenTeams/README.md

  Now press Y to proceed further in the script

- Script will take the input from _input.csv_
+ Script will take the input from _Teamslist.csv_

- Once the script is executed below output.csv file will generate
+ Once the script is executed GuestRestricationForGivenTeamsOutput.csv file will generate

 # Output
 ##### Example